herbsjs/gotu/README.md

 ### Custom Validation

-For custom validation Anise uses [validate.js](https://validatejs.org/) library under the hood.
+For custom validation Gotu uses [validate.js](https://validatejs.org/) library under the hood.

 Use `{ validation: ... }` to specify a valid validate.js [validation](https://validatejs.org/#validators) (sorry) on the field definition.